Luckilyeee/Solar-Flare-Prediction-through-Time-Series-Data-Augmentation/README.md

 download the raw data from: https://dmlab.cs.gsu.edu/solar/data/data-comp-2020/

 # About
 This project includes four parts: 1.
 Data preprocessing (Data preparation) 2.
-Using different data augmentation methods to generate synthetic samples 3.
-Apply 3 deep learning models to evaluate the solar flare prediction in different scenarios: (1) undersampling and imbalanced data comparison (2) data augmentation and imbalanced data comparison (3) synthetic/real ratios vs performances (4) Binary classification between synthetic and real  4.
+12 Different data augmentation methods were used to generate synthetic samples 3.
+Apply 3 deep learning models to evaluate the solar flare prediction in different scenarios: (1) original and undersampling comparison (2) data augmentation impact (3) synthetic/real ratios vs performances (4).
 Case study on a multi-class classification